 We prepare our financial statements in conformity with U.S. GAAP.
 These principles are subject to interpretation by the Financial Accounting Standards Board (FASB), the American Institute of Certified Public Accountants, the SEC and various bodies formed to interpret and create appropriate accounting policies.
 A change in these policies can have a significant effect on our reported results and may affect our reporting of transactions that are completed before a change is announced.
 Changes to those rules or questions as to how we interpret or implement them may have a material adverse effect on our reported financial results or on the way we conduct business.
 For example, in May 2014 the FASB issued a new standard (commonly referred to as ASC 606) which changed the way we recognize revenue and significantly expanded the disclosures requirements for revenue arrangements.
 We adopted the requirements of this new standard on January 1, 2018.
 Under ASC 606, we recognize revenue as the customer takes control of the products.
-Under the majority of our manufacturing contracts with customers, the customer controls all of the work-in-progress as products are being built.
+Under the majority of our manufacturing contracts with customers, the customer controls all of the workin-progress as products are being built.
 Revenues under these contracts are recognized progressively based on the cost-to-cost method.
 Accordingly, we now recognize revenue under these contracts earlier than under the previous accounting rules.
-In addition, in February 2016, the FASB established Topic 842, Leases, and issued a new accounting standards update which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
+In addition, in February 2016, the FASB established Topic 842 (ASC 842), Leases, and issued a new accounting standards update which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
-The adoption of the standard will have a material effect on our financial statements.
-The most significant effects of adoption relate to (1) the recognition of new ROU assets and lease liabilities on the Company's balance sheet for its real estate and equipment operating leases; and (2) providing significant new disclosures about our leasing activities beginning with the Quarterly Report on Form 10-Q for the first
+We adopted the requirements of this new standard on January 1, 2019.
+Under ASC 842, leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
+The most significant effects of adoption related to (1) the recognition of new ROU assets and lease liabilities on the Company's balance sheet for its real estate and equipment operating leases; and (2) providing significant new disclosures about our leasing activities.
+See Note 1(q) of the Notes to the Consolidated Financial Statements in Item 8 of this Report for additional information relating to our 2018 adoption of the new revenue recognition standard and our 2019 adoption of the new leases standard.